 Architectural rendering falls into three main categories: interior, exterior, and aerial.
 Here’s a brief look at how each type is used by architects and designers on the job:

-Interior renderings are designs as seen from the inside.
-Unlike floor plans , which represent the interior as a 2D drawing , interior renderings bring designs to life, using color, lighting, and even custom furnishings and decor to provide a more realistic representation of how a room might look in person.
+An interior rendering is a design as seen from the inside.
+Unlike floor plans, which represent the interior as a 2D drawing, interior renderings bring designs to life, using color, lighting, and even custom furnishings and decor to provide a more realistic representation of how a room might look in person.

 Real estate agents can use interior renderings as a sales tool.
 They might use them on their website and social media channels to attract prospective buyers or to demonstrate the degree of customization options available in new home builds.